This essay was originally published on February 15 2019.

-Such a grand imagination informs the making of Democracy Seminar 2.0, the revival of an at first clandestine New School seminar of the 1980s and early 1990s.
-As was the case in the earlier seminar, we are now following a strategy of using the power of what I have called “the politics of small things.”
-We understand that if we meet each other, as equals, in our differences, with shared commitments, speak and act in each others’ presence and develop ties of trust and understanding among ourselves, we can develop a capacity to act together.
-And if we show this to a larger public, we may be able to make a difference in the United States, Poland and Hungary (the locations of the original Democracy Seminar), as well as in Israel/Palestine, Turkey, Brazil, Russia, Romania, Nigeria, South Africa (the places we now are hoping to reach), and beyond.
+Such a grand imagination informs the making of Democracy Seminar 2.0, the revival of an initially clandestine New School seminar of the 1980s and early 1990s that provided a place for Eastern European dissidents to reimagine their world.
+As was the case in the earlier seminar, we are now following a strategy that harnesses the power of what I have called “the politics of small things.”
+We understand that if we meet each other, as equals, in our differences, but with shared commitments, speaking and acting in each others’ presence and developing ties of trust and understanding, we can develop the capacity to act together.
+And if we show our work to a larger public, we may be able to make a difference in the United States, Poland and Hungary (the locations of the original Democracy Seminar), as well as in Israel/Palestine, Turkey, Brazil, Russia, Romania, Nigeria, South Africa (the places we now are hoping to reach), and beyond.

-Adam Michnik, Jeffrey C. Isaac, Elzbieta Matynia, and I began planning a revival of the seminar Michnik first proposed in 1985.
-I announced our intentions in Democracy Seminar, Then and Now: An invitation, last May.
+Adam Michnik, Jeffrey C. Isaac, Elzbieta Matynia, and I are planning the revival of the original seminar Michnik first proposed in 1985.
+I announced our intentions in Democracy Seminar, Then and Now: An invitation, in May 2018.
 We have since been working to turn this plan into a reality, thinking both about our focus on a set of common problems and possibilities, and the means to facilitate our work together.
-As in May, I am still inviting people to take part as possible contributors, readers, and institutional and financial supporters.
+I invite you to take part as possible contributors, readers, and institutional and financial supporters.
 I am glad to report that we have made progress since then, though there is still much to be done.

-The definitive feature of the seminar was and will be intellectual and political openness.
-As in the past, we are a group of scholars, intellectuals, and activists with a diversity of perspectives and experiences of the democratic left, right and center coming together to address pressing issues of our times.
-These include academic freedom, freedom of the press, and freedom of political expression; economic inequality; the problems of migration and xenophobia, racism and sexism; economic and media globalization; as well as the distinctive types of authoritarianism.
+The definitive feature of the seminar was, and will be, intellectual and political openness.
+As in the past, we are a group of scholars, intellectuals, and activists with a diversity of perspectives and experiences of the democratic left, right and center coming together to address the pressing issues of our times.
+These include academic freedom, freedom of the press, and freedom of political expression; economic inequality; the problems of migration and xenophobia, racism and sexism; economic and media globalization; and the distinctive types of authoritarianism.